 The nursing staff and facility Administrator at every nursing home in the United States is required by law to report any abuse or allegation of abuse to appropriate agencies in a timely manner.
 In addition, the facility is required to remove any alleged perpetrator from the victim’s environment to ensure there can be no additional harm.
 Unfortunately, many nursing facilities failed to follow established procedures and protocols, which is often to the detriment of the victim.
-Sadly, the Davenport Iowa elder abuse attorneys at Rosenfeld injury lawyers have represented many nursing home residents who have been victims of assault by caregivers and other residents.
+Sadly, the Davenport Iowa elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many nursing home residents who have been victims of assault by caregivers and other residents.

 Kahl Home for the Aged and Infirmed

 Kahl Home for the Aged and Infirmed is a 135-certified bed non-profit nursing facility providing services to residents of Davenport, Scott County, Iowa and Rock Island County, Illinois.
 The facility is located at:

 In addition to providing around-the-clock nursing care, the facility also offers:

 State and federal nursing home regulatory agencies routinely update their nursing home database systems to reflect the current history of all opened investigations, safety concerns, health violations and filed complaints on facilities nationwide.
 The results of the search for this information can be found on numerous sites including Medicare.gov.